noklam/miniKedro/README.md

 # minikedro

-A functional minimalistic of implementation of Kedro (inspired by minGPT).
+Reimplementing something is one of the best way to learn.
+This is a minimalistic implementation of Kedro (inspired by minGPT by Karpathy).

 ## Structure
 The repository is a clone of the standard spaceflights repository with two additional files: